 What is MidYis testing?

 This is not something to worry about at all.
 It is also not a 'test' which your daughter can revise for.
 MidYIS stands for Middle Years Information System and is an assessment which takes approximately 50 minutes.
 The results give us some understanding of your child's strengths and weaknesses in vocabulary, numeracy and other skills.
 As your daughter takes the test, it adjusts itself based on the answers given (an 'adaptive algorithm').
 The test is designed to measure, as far as possible, ability and aptitude for learning rather than achievement.
 MidYIS is not an IQ Test as it is designed to provide a measure of ‘typical’ performance.

 Start of the New Term:

-Our first day of the new school year, for Year 7, will be Tuesday September 2023 starting at 10am and finishing at 1pm.
+Our first day of the new school year, for Year 7, will be Wednesday 4th September 2024 (tbc) starting at 10am and finishing at 1pm.
 She will have her school photo taken and spend some time in her new tutor group.